taimuri99/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-Module 15: Statistics and R for MechaCar
+Module 15: Statistics and R for MechaCar.
 ## Linear Regression to Predict MPG

 This is the summary statistics of the linear regression performed.